-And, this is our copycat rendition of Chili’s Monterey Chicken sandwich.
+It’s a copycat of Chili’s Monterey Chicken.
 Boneless, skinless chicken is coated with barbecue sauce, topped with bacon and, of course, Monterey Jack cheese.
 Fresh tomatoes and green onions finish this beauty.

 - 4 boneless, skinless chicken breasts

 - 4 slices bacon, cooked and crumbled (traditional or turkey bacon)

 - ½ cup green onion, sliced thin (optional)

 - Place chicken in a baking dish and cover with barbecue sauce.

 - Top with bacon, tomatoes and cheese, reserving a little of each for garnish if desired.